ALL BOATERS ARE PART OF THE SAME FAMILY. AND EVERY FAMILY HAS ITS TRADITIONS.

 Lend a Hand:

-- It doesn’t if you prefer power, sail or paddle - boaters help each other out.
+- It doesn’t matter if you prefer power, sail or paddle - boaters help each other out.
 It could be as simple as offering to carry something on a dock, offering a seasoned word of advice or something more serious like placing a distress call for someone in trouble; it’s your job to look out for your fellow boaters.

 - It goes without saying – you need to know and follow the rules of the road.